Yonex Comfort Z3 Review: not what I had expected

 Comfort Z3 vs Eclipsion Z3

-Everyone seems to want to know who the Yonex Eclipsion Z3 and Yonex Comfort Z3 stacks up against each other, as the marketing material seems to put them in the same category.
+Everyone wants to know how the Yonex Eclipsion Z3 and Yonex Comfort Z3 stack up against each other, as the marketing material almost puts them in the same category.

-During this Yonex Comfort Z3 review, I’ve compared the two a bunch already, so this section will be a summary rather than introducing new points.
+During this Yonex Comfort Z3 review, I’ve compared the two already, so this section will be a summary rather than introducing new points.

 The simplest way I can look at it is: if you are a casual player prioritizing injury protection, you’ll probably like the Eclipsion Z3 more as it’s sturdier and keeps your feet locked in where they’re supposed to be.
-It’s certainly bulkier and heavier due to that extra protection.
+It feels bulkier but is only slightly heavier considering the extra protection (about 7 grams per foot to be specific).

 The biggest difference for me was that the toe box and its protection on the Eclipsion Z3 feels much better and less stiff, but takes a while to shape itself after your feet.
 You likely won’t notice this until you’ve been wearing them for a few hours.